LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/e-bot7/introduction.md

 ### Limitations

 {: .important}
 The technical interface of e-bot7 does not allow us to take analytic insights into the answer generation of a bot.
-For this reason, there is unfortunately no statistical data that is collected in connection with the evaluation of an intent or that can be evaluated in the Conversation Cloud.
+For this reason, there is unfortunately no statistical data that is collected in connection with the evaluation of intent or that can be evaluated in the Conversation Cloud.